symfony/symfony-docs/cookbook/service_container/scopes.rst

     Imagine you've configured a `my_mailer` service.
 You haven't configured the scope of the service, so it defaults to `container`.
-In other words, everytime you ask the container for the `my_mailer` service, you get the same object back.
+In other words, every time you ask the container for the `my_mailer` service, you get the same object back.
 This is usually how you want your services to work.

     Imagine, however, that you need the `request` service in your `my_mailer`